rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

 });
 ```

-If we want to *share* something, and still have access to it in the original thread,
+If you want to *share* something, and still have access to it in the original thread, you usually
-we usually can't pass a reference to it.
-If we do this:
+can't pass a reference to it.
+If you do this:

 ```rust
 use std::{thread::{sleep, spawn}, time::Duration};